taymuur/Bytewise-DataScience/Week 03/1-py-modules-&-packages.md

 # Python Modules and Packages

 ## Python Modules
-* A moodule is a Python file containing Python statements and definitions.
+* A module is a Python file containing Python statements and definitions.
 * We put similar code in one module.
 This helps modularize our code and makes it much easier to deal with.
 * A modules grants us *reusability*.
 * A module’s contents are accessed with the `import` statement.